 - Do not change your dose.
 Take MS CONTIN exactly as prescribed by your healthcare provider.

 - Swallow MS CONTIN whole.
-Do not cut, break, chew, crush, dissolve, or inject MS CONTIN.
+Do not cut, break, chew, crush, dissolve, snort, or inject MS CONTIN because this may cause you to overdose and die.

 - Call your healthcare provider if the dose you are taking does not control your pain.